AguaClara/String-Digester/Spring 2019/Report2.md

 **Figure 7.** The volume of water on the chain when the pump is running at different flow rates (reference manual for code).
 </center>

-Furthermore, residence time was calculated by dividing the volume of water on the chain (ml) by the flow rate (ml/min) and then converting to seconds, which is a more understandable unit **[You don't need to say that it is more understandable.]**.
-Understanding the residence time of water at different flow rates is important because the optimal residence time is 15 minutes.
+Furthermore, residence time was calculated by dividing the volume of water on the chain (ml) by the flow rate (ml/min) and then converting to seconds. **[You don't need to say that it is more understandable.]** Understanding the residence time of water at different flow rates is important because the optimal residence time is 15 minutes.
 Again, since the flow rate is increasing in small increments a power series is used for the line of best fit, this time with an R<sup>2</sup> value of .996.
-Since the residence time drastically decreases as the flow rate increases **[,]** it is understood that an actual string digester system made with chains would have to run at low flow rates with really long chains.
+Since the residence time drastically decreases as the flow rate increases, **[,]** it is understood that an actual string digester system made with chains would have to run at low flow rates with really long chains.
 For example, if it were run at 1.5 ml/min at least a 13.716-meter chain would be needed for the optimal 15-minute residence time, which might be unattainable in some circumstances and the issue of clogging of pipes and tubes comes into play because the flow rate is so low.
 Thus, other materials may be worth looking into as possible strings in the system that will have better residence time.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/FRvsRT.png?raw=true" width = 300/>